 Students in JE – M Groups have language arts class one period per day.
 Because our students all have language-based learning issues, having an additional language class each day helps to further advance the students in the area of language.
 The Language Arts curriculum covers other language topics/skills that are not addressed specifically in skills class.

-Students study grammar and sentence structure, oral and written language, handwriting, story-mapping, and vocabulary.
-Through these pursuits, they improve analytical thinking skills.
+Students study grammar and sentence structure, oral and written language, handwriting, story-mapping/literature, and vocabulary.
+Through these pursuits, they practice and improve analytical thinking skills.

 An internationally recognized leader in educating talented and bright students with dyslexia or other related language-based learning differences.